nathanmarz/storm/docs/documentation/distcache-blobstore.md

 nimbus.blobstore.class:  Sets the blobstore implementation nimbus uses.
 It is set to "backtype.storm.blobstore.LocalFsBlobStore"

-nimbus.blobstore.expiration.secs: During operations with the blob store, via master, how long a connection is idle before nimbus considers it dead and drops the session and any associated connections.
+nimbus.blobstore.expiration.secs: During operations with the blobstore, via master, how long a connection is idle before nimbus considers it dead and drops the session and any associated connections.
 The default is set to 600.

-storm.blobstore.inputstream.buffer.size.bytes: The buffer size it uses for blob store upload.
+storm.blobstore.inputstream.buffer.size.bytes: The buffer size it uses for blobstore upload.
 It is set to 65536 bytes.

-client.blobstore.class: The blob store implementation the storm client uses.
+client.blobstore.class: The blobstore implementation the storm client uses.
 The current implementation uses the default config "backtype.storm.blobstore.NimbusBlobStore".

-blobstore.replication.factor: It sets the replication for each blob within the blob store.
+blobstore.replication.factor: It sets the replication for each blob within the blobstore.
 The “topology.min.replication.count” ensures the minimum replication the topology specific blobs are set before launching the topology.
 You might want to set the “topology.min.replication.count <= blobstore.replication”.
 The default is set to 3.